MSSRPRAD/MSSRPRAD/README.md

 - 👋 Hi, I’m @MSSRPRAD
 - 👀 I’m interested in ... web dev, video game design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... java, spring boot, html, linux, git
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... you can contact me @ pradyumnamalladi03@gmail.com
+- 📫 How to reach me ... you can contact me at pradyumnamalladi03@gmail.com

 <!---
 MSSRPRAD/MSSRPRAD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.